Yggdrasill501/Exoplanet_Search/README.md

 or Deepnote.
 Create presentation in Notion or Deepnote

 ## Nice to have
-To write some simple app with simple UI.
+To write some simple app with simple UI using wigets from (IpyAladin)[https://github.com/cds-astro/ipyaladin/blob/master/ipyaladin-screenshot.png] .
 To create UML sheet that will describe how the code works.
-And to make it with the smallest computing capacity as possible.Run some unit tests.
+And to make it with the smallest computing capacity as possible.
+Run some unit tests.
 If possible contribute or implement in to some open source framework.
 Creat Comunication publish with Curvenote.
-Cotribute and implent the project into (Ipyaladin)[https://aladin.u-strasbg.fr/AladinLite/]

 Sources:
 -----------------------------